Key Takeaways:

 Motion For Default

-In most cases, alternative forms of service don’t lead to any significant results, but it does show you tried.
-And once you do that, it’s finally time to move on to the next step.
+In most cases, alternative forms of service don’t yield significant results.
+But again, it shows you tried.
+Once you do that, it’s finally time to move on to the next step.

 After 30 days, if you can’t find your spouse and they fail to respond to the published summons, you can apply for a Motion and Order Allowing Judgment by Default.

-This says you did everything you could but your spouse didn’t show.
-By failing to respond, they is in default, and this document asks the court to grant a judgment in your favor.
+This says you did everything you could, but your spouse never materialized.
+By failing to respond, they are in default, and this document asks the court to grant a judgment in your favor.

-When you can’t find your spouse, it complicates the divorce process.
-But it is still possible.
-You just have to check off a few more boxes along the way.
+When you can’t find your spouse, it complicates the divorce process, but it is still possible.

 Related Reading: Jurisdiction And Divorce: Where You File Does Matter